frontenddogma/web-development-glossary/manuscript/d.md

 : → Coupling

 Dependency injection
 : A technique whereby one object supplies the dependencies of another object.
 A “dependency” is an object that can be used, for example as a service.
 Instead of a client specifying which service it will use, something tells the client what service to use.
 The “injection” refers to the passing of a dependency (a service) into the object (a client) that would use it.
 The service is made part of the client’s state.
 Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.
-The intent behind dependency injection is to achieve Separation of Concerns of construction and use of objects.
+The intent behind dependency injection is to achieve separation of concerns of construction and use of objects.
 This can increase readability and code reuse.&nbsp;[†](#w-dependency-injection)

 Dependency Inversion Principle
 : A specific form of decoupling software modules.
 When following this principle, the conventional dependency relationships established from high-level policy-setting modules to low-level dependency modules are reversed, thus rendering high-level modules independent of the low-level module implementation details.
 The principle states 1) that high-level modules should not depend on low-level modules, but that both should depend on abstractions (e.g., interfaces), and 2) that abstractions should not depend on details, but that details (concrete implementations) should depend on abstractions.&nbsp;[†](#w-dip)